spacelift-io/user-documentation/docs/concepts/policy/push-policy/run-external-dependencies.md

 !!! info
     Run will be eligible for execution only after all of its dependencies are marked as finished.
-    At the same time, if any of the dependencies is marked as failed, the run will be marked as failed as well.
+    At the same time, if any of the dependencies has failed, the run will be marked as failed as well.

 !!! warning
     In order to mark a run dependency as finished or failed, [spacectl](https://github.com/spacelift-io/spacectl) needs to be authenticated and have *write* access to all the spaces that have runs with the given dependency defined.